DavidBuchanan314/boiga/README.md

 - Optional inlining of "custom blocks".

 ## TODO
+- Documentation (sorry lol - for now, just look at the examples)
 - Static allocation of "sub-lists" within lists
 - Dynamic allocation of space within lists (i.e. malloc)?
 - For both of the above, we can pass indices around like pointers